MD-2002/Solar-powered-autonomous-growth-chamber-for-sustainable-farming/README.md

 - Arduino IDE for embedded programming
 - Arduino sketch (included in this repository)
 - Mobile application (Android-based)
-- Communication protocol (Bluetooth/Wi-Fi)
+- Communication protocol (Bluetooth)

 ## How to Run the Arduino Code

 1. Install the Arduino IDE.
 2. Open the provided `.ino` file.
-3. Install required libraries (specify if any, e.g., DHT library).
+3. Install required libraries.
 4. Select the correct board and COM port.
 5. Upload the sketch to the Arduino board.

 ## How to Use the Mobile Application

 1. Install the APK file on an Android device.
-2. Enable Bluetooth/Wi-Fi on the phone.
+2. Enable Bluetooth on the phone.
 3. Connect to the Arduino device.
 4. Monitor environmental readings and control system parameters through the app interface.